This article will show you how to add users and gives a breakdown of different user roles.

 b.
 Organisation Admin Lite – provides the same privileges as Organisation Admin but without User Management.

 d.
-Application Admin – an administrator that has access and permission to edit their application pages
+Application Admin – an administrator that has access and permission to edit their Application pages.

 g.
 Security champion – engineering role able to propose risk exceptions and open tickets but not modify anything else in the platform.

-User Statuses
+User Status

 a.
 Enabled – user is an active user and can log on to Phoenix Security.